radicle-dev/radicle-upstream/app/README.md

 For dependency management and script execution we use `yarn`.
 Code formatting is dictated by [prettier][pr] and enforced locally on a pre-commit basis with [husky][hu] and [lint-staged][ls].

+For more pointers on how to collaborate in this repository, have a look at the top-level [`DEVELOPMENT.md`][de] file.

 ### Running the app